What is a neurourological disorder?

-Living with neurourologic disorder
+Living with a neurourological disorder

-Many neurourologic disorder characteristics, symptoms, and hazards depend on the underlying cause.
-It’s possible that you aren’t bothered by symptoms but are at risk of developing complications.
+Many characteristics, symptoms, and hazards of neurourological disorders depend on the underlying cause.
+It’s possible that you aren’t bothered by symptoms but have a risk of developing complications.
 A timely and thorough diagnostic evaluation helps prevent worsening of the situation.

-Depending on the characteristics, a neurourologic disorder can lead to impairment of kidney function.
-This condition is serious and might lead to intensive, time-consuming treatment, substantial reduction in quality of life, and early death.
+Depending on the characteristics, a neurourological disorder can lead to kidney problems.
+This is serious and might lead to intensive, time-consuming treatment, reduced quality of life, and early death.

-The primary aim of treatment of neurourologic disorders is the conservation of kidney function.
-Therapeutic measures like catheterization may represent a significant reduction of your quality of life but prevent even more serious constraints.
+The primary aim of treating neurourological disorders is the conservation of kidney function.
+Therapeutic measures like catheterization may substantially reduce your quality of life but prevent even more serious problems.
 If your doctor’s treatment advice seems unreasonable to you, you should discuss your concerns and ask for alternatives.

-Depending on the characteristic of your neurourological disorder, your doctor might want to check your kidney function on a regular basis.
-Your family doctor or general practitioner should be informed and should look for signs of kidney problems.
+Depending on the characteristic of your neurourological disorder, your doctor might want to check your kidney function regularly.
+Your family doctor should be informed and should look for signs of kidney problems.

 Questions to ask your doctor

 You will have questions specific to your individual situation.
 Your doctor is the person to answer these questions.
-It can be helpful to prepare a list of questions before you go see your doctor.
-Examples of questions you may want to ask are:
+It can be helpful to prepare a list of questions before you see your doctor.

 - Why do I have this problem?